-SKorea police raid office of anti-North leafleting activist
+South Korean police raid office of anti-North activist

-SEOUL, South Korea (AP) — South Korea police on Friday raided the office of an activist whose anti-Pyongyang leafleting campaign has intensified tensions with North Korea.
+SEOUL, South Korea (AP) — South Korea police on Friday raided the office of an activist whose anti-North Korea leafleting campaign has intensified tensions on the Korean Peninsula.

 Police said officers visited the Seoul office of Park Sang-hak to confiscate leaflets, account books and other related materials.
 The Seoul Metropolitan Police Agency said that Park will be summoned soon for an investigation.

-Park, a North Korean refugee who has launched balloons carrying propaganda leaflets toward North Korea for years, has been at the center of international media spotlight after North Korea abruptly used his campaign as a justification for a series of provocative steps against South Korea.
+Park, a North Korean refugee who has launched balloons carrying propaganda leaflets toward North Korea for years, has been in the spotlight after North Korea abruptly used his campaign as a justification for a series of provocative steps against South Korea.
 Among them was blowing up an empty liaison office built by South Korea on the North’s territory.

-South Korean officials later demanded police investigate Park for allegedly raising animosities on the Korean Peninsula and potentially endangering residents living near the border.
+South Korean officials later demanded police investigate Park for allegedly raising animosities with North Korea and potentially endangering residents living near the border.

 Authorities in Gyeonggi province, which borders North Korea, requested a separate investigation of several activist groups, including Park’s, for alleged fraud, embezzlement and other charges over their donation activities.